orangejulius/blog/source/_posts/2014-02-17-the-power-of-changing-history.markdown

 What's often missed is that with Git, you can have the best of both worlds.
 Develop your feature however you want.
 Create dozens of messy, disorderly commits.
 Use commit messages that convey no information whatsoever.
 Stow these changes away somewhere.
-Use a tag, or a branch specifically for changes made during active development[2].
+Use a tag, or a branch specifically for changes made during active development{% fn %}.

 Now that you know how your code should be written, take just a couple minutes and reorganize, reorder, and coalesce.
 The details of how the code came to be are no longer important.
 The priority